 The passion for finance, willingness to share my opinion in public, an urge to have a name in public, and a wish to become an owner of a successful business, are the main driving factors towards starting this blog.

 Why should you read this blog?
 I do not have a shortcut answer, indeed, the information I give you is not exceptional, except a few.
 You can certainly find ways to save money in your day-to-day life elsewhere.
 You can read professionally written investor newsletters for your investment needs.
 There is plenty of material to increase your productivity that is on the internet.

 Moreover, I do not disclose my actual income or expenses on this blog, I’ll never reveal my blog earnings either.
 So, I couldn’t find a compelling reason for you to stick to my blog.

-I not only talk about money, but also talk about overall improvement in one’s life.
-I write about improving social life, I talk about spending money on things I cherish.
-I talk about cleaning inner self and enjoying each moments of our lives.
+I not only talk about money but also talk about overall improvement in one’s life.
+I write about improving my social life, I talk about spending money on things I cherish.
+I talk about cleaning the inner self and enjoying each moment of our lives.
 I write about becoming happier and enjoying life and everything it has to offer.

-I will keep on adding more information on this page in future.
-Thanks for your time, would appreciate if you write a comment stating how you feel about me or my blog.
+I will keep on adding more information on this page.
+Thanks for your time, would appreciate it if you write a comment stating how you feel about my blog.

-One Cent at a Time was finalist for Plutus award as “Best new personal finance blog of the year 2011″.
+One Cent at a Time was the finalist for the Plutus award as “Best new personal finance blog of the Year 2011“.